holland01/YAQ3R/prog.md

 received by `TraverseDirectory_Read()` ends up producing an absolute path via a call to `FullPath()`.

+**NOTE**: before doing anything, double check fetch.js and make sure nothing wonky is happening in there.
+Given that the path is printed once more, after the async bundle loading for the effect shaders is finished, and at that point in time the path has been correct, it's doubtful that there's anything there...but still.

 It seems like it could be the result of mis allocated or aligned value that exists as the first value pointed to the absolute path's